bhauman/lein-figwheel/README.md

 You may want a REPL in your editor.
 This makes it much easier to ship code from your buffer to be evaluated.

+> If you use `lein repl` or something that invokes it like CIDER, you
+> are using nREPL.
+A ClojureScript REPL will not just run over an nREPL
+> connection without Piggieback.

 [Please see the Editor REPl and nREPL documentation.](https://github.com/bhauman/lein-figwheel/blob/master/doc/editor_repls.md)

 ## Scripting Figwheel